 The NFL’s deal with Roc Nation came after artists like Rihanna and Cardi B turned down the opportunity to perform at past halftime shows in support of Colin Kaepernick.
 The former quarterback, who has been unable to find a job in the NFL since 2017, started kneeling during the national anthem in protest of police brutality while with the San Francisco 49ers.
-In 2020, NFL commissioner Roger Goodell said he encourages players to peacefully protest and that he wishes he “had listened earlier” to what Kaepernick was protesting for.
+In 2020, NFL Commissioner Roger Goodell said he encourages players to peacefully protest and that he wishes he “had listened earlier” to what Kaepernick was protesting for.
 In addition to music, this agreement is supposed to help expand the league’s social justice efforts through the Inspire Change initiative.
-With the success of Shakira and Jennifer Lopez’s halftime show last year, Roc Nation chose the Weeknd to continue pushing the NFL down the path towards music diversification.
+With the success of Shakira and Jennifer Lopez’s halftime show last year, Roc Nation chose The Weeknd to continue pushing the NFL down the path towards music diversification.

 Since After Hours is musically different compared to his previous albums Starboy and Beauty Behind the Madness, The Weeknd used this performance to demonstrate how he’s grown as an artist and evolved his music.
 From “The Hills” in 2015 to “I Feel It Coming” in 2016, which featured French electronic music duo Daft Punk, The Weeknd has started to incorporate more disco, electronic and pop elements into the dark R&B style that has allowed him to talk openly about his fame, relationships and drug use.